nathanpeck/vue-window-component/README.md

 # vue-window-component

-This is an example of a basic drag and drop window component implement in Vue.
+This is an example of a basic drag and drop window component implemented in Vue.

 __Usage:__